 Beth looked around the bar, all was still silent and no one was around.
 She reached for the pocket in Anders’ vest, but there were no coins, only his checkbook.
 She took it, went around the bar counter to find a pen, looked over the bar once just to be sure Anders was still dead.

 She then wrote a check from Anders to herself, just enough to cover a few months of rent and a nice funeral for her brother.

 She then checked one extra time that Anders was still dead, and left The Hermit Bar to get Jan and the Sheriff.
 All three of them drove Anders to the morgue, there was silence in the car all the way there – not even Anders was talking.

-Annie made sure to tell Jan and the Sheriff that her brother had even left her some money in case he should pass away – always looking after his dear sister.
-Everyone knew that losing Anders was tough on Annie, the siblings had always been close.
+Beth made sure to tell Jan and the Sheriff that her brother had even left her some money in case he should pass away – always looking after his dear sister.
+Everyone knew that losing Anders was tough on Beth, the siblings had always been close.